remirobert/CameraEngine/README.md

 - import CameraEngine

+To add the Framework, you can also create a **workspace** for your project, then add the **CameraEngine.xcodeproj**, and the **CameraEngine**, then you should be able to compile the framework, and import it in your app project.

+**CameraEngine** supports *swift3*, see the development branch for a swift 3 integration.

 ## :rocket: Quick start

 > First let's init the and start the camera session.
 You can call that in the viewDidLoad, or in the appDelegate.